eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ## Installation

 The Operator can be easily installed using Helm:

-1. Add the helm repo: `helm repo add opensearch-operator https://eliatra.github.io/opensearch-k8s-operator/`
-2. Install the Operator: `helm install eoko opensearch-operator/opensearch-operator`
+1. Install the Operator: ` eoko oci://registry-1.docker.io/eliatra/eoko`

 A few notes on operator releases: